-Random Access Memory, usually shortened to “RAM” or simply “memory,” is one of the most important parts of any computer.
-New PCs and similar devices range from around the 4GB mark to 16GB — or more.
-But how much RAM do you actually need?
+Random access memory, usually shortened to RAM or simply “memory,” is one of the most important parts of any computing device.
+Modern PCs, tablets, and phones typically have from 2GB up to 32GB, though some have even more.
+But how much RAM do you need, exactly?

 In a nutshell, here are some simple guidelines that apply to most PC devices.

-- 2GB: Only really found in budget tablet designs.
-Fine for them, but you’ll want more in a laptop or desktop.
+- 2GB: Mostly used in budget tablet designs.
+You’ll want more in a laptop or desktop.

-- 4GB: Entry-level memory that comes with even budget notebooks.
-Fine for basic Windows and Chrome OS usage.
+- 4GB: Typically installed in budget notebooks.
+This is fine for basic Windows and Chrome OS usage, but little beyond that.

-- 8GB: Excellent for Windows and MacOS systems and entry-level gaming.
+- 8GB: Excellent for Windows and MacOS systems.
+It’s good for entry-level gaming, too.

-- 32GB and beyond: Enthusiasts and purpose-built workstations only.
-Serious gamers, engineers, professional A/V editors, and similar types need to think about 32GB-64GB.
+- 32GB and more: For enthusiasts and purpose-built workstations only.
+Serious gamers, engineers, professional A/V editors, and similar types need to start here and go higher if needed.

-Remember, buying more RAM than you need doesn’t net you any performance benefit.
-It’s effectively wasted money.
-Buy what you need, and spend what’s left of your budget on more important components such as the CPU or graphics card.
+Remember, buying more RAM than you need doesn’t net you any performance benefit — it’s effectively wasted money.
+Buy what you actually need, and spend the remaining budget on more important components like the CPU or graphics card.